mmuratarat/mmuratarat.github.io/_pages/faq.md

 Hessian is NOT the gradient of the gradient!

 Note that Hessian of a function $f:\mathbb{R}^{n}\to \mathbb{R}$ is the Jacobian of its gradient, i.e., $H(f(x)) = J(\nabla f(x))^{T}$.

+The second derivatives tells. us how the first derivative will change as we vary the input.
+We can think of the second derivative as measuring the curvature.

 #### What is an identity matrix?